-10.3 Error Display
+10.3 Error Indication

-Display Description Err02 Zero-Adjust Range Error The resistance measured value or voltage measured value prior to zero adjustment exceed 1000 dgt.
+Display Description Err02 Zero-Adjust Range Error The measured resistance value or measured voltage value prior to zero adjustment exceed 1000 dgt.
 Err10 Execution Error The data portion of a remote command is invalid.
 Err11 Command Error The command portion of a remote command is invalid.
 Err90 ROM Error An internal program error occurred.
 Repair is required.
 Err91 RAM Error An internal RAM error occurred.
 Repair is required.
 Err92 EEPROM (Adjustment Data) Error Adjustment data is corrupted.
 Repair is required.
 Err95 A/D Communications Error The A/D converter is damaged.
-Repair is required. ult.
-It appears in cases of a disconnected test lead, poor object's measured value is far above the measurement
+Repair is required.
+This indicates a measurement fault.
+It appears in cases of a disconnected test lead, poor probe contact or when the test object's measured value is far above the measurement range.
 The measurement fault signal is output from the ERR terminal of the EXT I/O connector.
-The following causes should be considered:

-- A test lead may not be connected to the test object - · Test object resistance may be too very large for the measurement range Example: Measuring
+The following causes should be considered: • A test lead may not be connected to the test object • Test object resistance may be too very large for the measurement range Example: Measuring 20 Ω with the 300 mΩ range • Any of the SOURCE-H, SOURCE-L, SENSE-H or SENSE-L leads may be disconnected or poorly connected • The probe may have a high contact resistance See " Measurement Fault Detection"(⇒ p.36) • The contact failure circuit protection fuse may have blown due to test lead damage, excessive wear, or impurities.